 By when did companies need to show compliance?

-The companies in the EU state enrolled the General Data Protection Regulation compliance by 25th May 2018.
+The companies in the EU state enrolled in the General Data Protection Regulation compliance by 25th May 2018.

-Definition of Personal Data as per GDPR.
+Definition of Personal Data as per GDPR

 As per new rules complying with GDPR, the personal data includes IP address, location data, online identifiers, personal metadata.
 This new definition requires a strict audit prior to GDPR implementation in order to check whether all the personal data elements qualify for GDPR.

 GDPR also ensures security and encryption of personal data and saves the encryption key separately so that it assists in minimizing the risks of dealing with personal data.
 For data to be outside GDPR, it has to be anonymous.
-The companies that depend on the third-party contractors for the data processing work have to go through a lot of risk evaluation.
+The companies that depend on third-party contractors for the data processing work have to go through a lot of risk evaluation.